EugeneBashorin/async-request-axios-http-08/README.md

 6) Split js code into multiple files
 7) Change code with async/await
 8) Added the Axios library and modified the code with Axios to make the code simpler and cleaner.
+9)Replaced functionality.
+Instead of the "load more" button, I made an infinite scroll.
+Used IntersectionObserver library to determine the intersection of the viewport and an empty div element.
+Splited code.